 Additional Serving Ideas

 You can’t go wrong with rice.
 To keep the carbs under control, we all know about cauliflower rice by now.
 We also know that not everyone loves cauliflower rice.
-In case you’ve never made my Tex-Mex ground beef and rice, one thing I like to do is mix cauliflower rice with the real deal to mask its meh-ness.
+In case you’ve never made my Teriyaki ground beef meal prep bowls or Tex-Mex ground beef and rice recipes, one thing I like to do is mix cauliflower rice with the real deal to mask its meh-ness.
 There are also lower carb, higher protein rice options like the Right Rice in my Greek ground chicken and rice bowls.

 If you wanted to add veggies to your Mongolian ground beef, you could do something like my sweet and spicy ground chicken and broccoli, pan roasting the broccoli for about 5 minutes before cooking the ground beef and adding at the end.
 Or you could take a page from my sriracha ground beef and green beans, adding a bit more broth and cooking the green beans as the sauce reduces.